nginxinc/nginx-azure-workshops/labs/lab2/readme.md

     ```bash
     ##Sample Output##
-    <Root directory where you git cloned the workshop repo>/nginx-azure-workshops/labs
+    <Parent directory where you git cloned the workshop repo>/nginx-azure-workshops/labs
     ```

 1. Create the Ubuntu VM that would be acting as your backend application server using below command: